 When Afro Celt Sound System burst onto the music scene in 1995, their impact was so instant, so astounding, that it hit like a thunder crack.
-Here was a band unlike anything else, a band whose fusion of West African rhythms, Irish traditional music and cutting-edge dance grooves battered the senses and unleashed a wellspring of joy and liberation.
-Festival audiences did a double take then danced like dervishes.
+Here was a band unlike anything else, a band whose fusion of West African rhythms, Irish traditional music, and cutting-edge dance grooves battered the senses and unleashed a wellspring of joy and liberation.
+Festival audiences did a double take -- and then danced like dervishes.
 Albums flew off the shelves.
 There were awards.
-Grammy nominations.
-Star turns on big film soundtracks and major TV ad campaigns.
+Grammy nominations, star turns on big film soundtracks, and major TV ad campaigns.

 Afro Celt Sound System were the perfect storm: a phenomenon whose confluence of elements swept you away on a journey of light and shade, delicacy and power.
-When they added diverse new touches - Indian bhangra, Arabic influences, dub reggae, more - they did so seamlessly, in ways that only enhanced their sound and emphasised their openness.
-A supergroup whose line-up expanded and evolved around four core members (Simon Emmerson, James McNally, Iarla O'Lionaird, Martin Russell), the Afro Celt's pan-global sound redefined dance music and stumped music critics.
+When they added diverse new touches - Indian bhangra, Arabic influences, dub reggae, and more - they did so seamlessly, in ways that only enhanced their sound and emphasised their openness.
+A supergroup whose line-up expanded and evolved around four core members (Simon Emmerson, James McNally, Iarla Ó Lionáird, Martin Russell), the Afro Celts' pan-global sound redefined dance music and stumped music critics.
 They remain defiantly, enigmatically uncategorisable.

-The world's press waxed superlative: 'a hurricane let loose' declared Q Magazine.
-'Hearing is believing,' announced Mojo.
-'Heady, heartfelt music', proclaimed the Wall St Journal.
+The world's press waxed superlative: "a hurricane let loose" declared Q Magazine.
+"Hearing is believing," announced Mojo.
+"Heady, heartfelt music," proclaimed the Wall Street Journal.
 Word of mouth spread.
-A host of imitators soon began crossing cultural boundaries bent on embracing the future without losing sight of the past.
+A host of imitators soon began crossing cultural boundaries, bent on embracing the future without losing sight of the past.
 None of them, of course, caught the essence of Afro Celts.
 Much copied, they were never surpassed.

 McNally agrees.
 "We were breaking down categories of world music and rock music and black music," he says.
 "We left the door open to communicate with each other's traditions and were able to negotiate a real musical discussion with people from other places."

 The Afro Celt Sound System sparked many magical moments.
-Not the least in the aural landscapes they created live: in the moment O'Lionaird's glorious voice began floating over the majestic uillean pipe playing of Emer Mayock, say.
+Not the least in the aural landscapes they created live: in the moment Ó Lionáird's glorious voice began floating over the majestic uillean pipe playing of Emer Mayock.
 Or when a pacing Johnny Kalsi carved out the geography of the stage with his tasselled, double-sided dhol drum.
 Or when McNally's rapidfire bodhran-playing interlocked with Sissokho's thundering talking drum to drive the band's grooves.